 The majority of EUMS concerts begin at 7.30pm, which means that doors open at around 7pm.

-We always sell tickets for our concerts on the door, though we would always recommend booking in advance to make sure you aren’t disappointed.
+We usually sell a limited number of tickets for our concerts on the door, though we would always recommend booking in advance to make sure you aren’t disappointed.

 Programmes are sold at the front-of-house for a small cost, and provide details of the pieces, the performers and of any upcoming EUMS events.